 -

 Consider implementing a kill-switch-like rule: if the VPN drops, block internet access until the tunnel is restored to prevent leaking traffic.
-Edgerouter vpn
+Protonvpn extension for google chrome comprehensive guide to using protonvpn chrome extension on Google Chrome browser 2026

 Option 3: VPN on a downstream router backup plan